Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Mistake 3: Treating each signal as an isolated incident

-Communication drops this week.
-You think “they’re probably just busy.”
+Communication drops this week — you think “they’re probably just busy.”

-Quality variance next week.
-You think “this project was harder.”
+Quality variance next week — you think “this project was harder.”

-Deadline slips the week after.
-You think “they had a lot going on.”
+Deadline slips the week after — you think “they had a lot going on.”

 Fix: The framework tracks patterns over time, not isolated incidents.
-1 signal = monitor.
-2 signals = pay attention.
-3+ signals = intervention required.

-Edge Cases: When Standard Signals Don’t Apply
+Edge Cases Where Standard Team Health Signals Don’t Apply

 Edge Case 1: Rapid growth phase